 Are Dermal Fillers Safe?
 General Risks and Side Effects

-What can possibly go wrong with fillers?
-Well, side effects like allergic reactions (especially in the case of collagen fillers) can occur.
-Other, far less problematic side effects like bruising and swelling are common because, after all, a needle is being used on your tender skin.
+What can possibly go wrong with filler treatments?
+Well, side effects like allergic reactions (especially in the case of collagen injections) can occur.
+Other, far less problematic side effects like bruising and swelling are common because, after all, a needle is being used on your tender skin during the procedure.

 Natural Alternatives to Dermal Fillers